claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

         - but it did SEEM to mean I could reference `{{VALUE:LessonUrl}}` in my template...
         - but then the folder-picking stopped working, so it seemed this just broke stuff
         - ...and anyway it turned to be unnecessary, as I could just add the variable to the template
-      - If you want more sophisticated ways of getting user input for templates, I believe you can do this using the `Templater` plugin, but I haven't explored this
+      - If you want more sophisticated ways of getting user input for templates, you can do this [[#Use Templater to get user input|using the Templater plugin]]
     - Select `Create in folder` and select the folder you want to use
       - You can select multiple folders here
     - Select `Include subfolders` (if you want)